 Cryptographically sign audit events

 Splunk creates audit trail information (by creating and signing audit events) when you have auditing enabled.
 Audit event signing is only available if you are running Splunk with an Enterprise license.
+Audit event signing cannot be used on clusters.

 How audit event signing works